chris-gds/chris-gds/README.md

 ## We would like you to do a technical test

-Would you be open to accepting one on these:
+Would you be open to accepting one of these:

 * [Build an Accessible Design System UI Component](https://frontend-design-system-primait.netlify.app/) (React, Vite & Storybook) / [Code](https://github.com/chris-gds/primait-design-system-technical)
 * [Checkout, 3-Step application with a React Frontend and PHP Backend](https://ferotechnical.netlify.app/) / [Code](https://github.com/chris-gds/fero)